JunjieXia14/stClinic/README.md

 * k: The number of mutual nearest neighbors used to construct inter-edges across slices.
 In heterogeneous tissues such as tumors, the value is set to 5; in spatial multi-omics dataset, the value is set to 10; and in relatively homogeneous tissues, the value is 1 or 0.
 * n_top_genes: The number of highly variable genes selected for each slice.
 The default value is 5000, which can be larger than the default for heterogeneous datasets.
 * n_centroids: The number of components of the GMM.
-* lr: The learning rate used by stClinic when extracting batch-corrected features in slices.
+* lr_integration: The learning rate used by stClinic when extracting batch-corrected features in slices.
 The default value is 0.0005.
 You can adjust it from 0.0005/20 to 0.0005 based on your data.

 #### Output